lilymonad/obs_mpris/README.md

 # TODO

 - Give the list of MPRIS players instead of letting the user type anything in the player property field
-- Use all metadata instead of only song title + allow user to give a text template